Frequently asked questions

 You can get the mapping rate by looking at p_pseudoaligned in run_info.json in the output folder.
 If this value is low, there might be a few things to investigate:

-• You may want to ensure that you’re using the correct index type.
-First, make sure you’re using the correct species.
-Second, make sure your index is appropriate for the assay type; if you’re using the standard index type for single-nucleus RNA-seq, you’ll get a low mapping rate (for single-nucleus RNA-seq or any RNA-seq assay with high intronic content, you must use the nac index type).
+• You may want to ensure that you're using the correct index type.
+First, make sure you're using the correct species.
+Second, make sure your index is appropriate for the assay type; if you're using the standard index type for single-nucleus RNA-seq, you'll get a low mapping rate.
+For single-nucleus RNA-seq or any RNA-seq assay with high intronic content, you must use the nac index type.

 Runtime questions